February 2, 2015

 By recommending a student for a posthumous degree, the department is agreeing to waive any remaining requirements for graduation.

-- If the request is supported by the student’s department, it will be forwarded to the college/school.
-The appropriate committee or individual in the college/school will consider the merits of the case and determine whether the degree shall be granted.
-If the request for a degree is granted, the school/college shall notify the Registrar’s Office and the Office of the Vice President for Student Affairs.
+- If the request is supported by the student’s department, it will be forwarded to the school/college.
+The appropriate committee or individual in the schoo/college will consider the merits of the case and determine whether the degree shall be forwarded for approval.
+If the request for a degree is granted, the school/college shall notify the Registrar’s Office and the Division of Student Affairs.
 These offices will then ensure that the student’s name is included in the next commencement exercises and that the student’s family is notified of the granting of the degree.

 - In cases in which the request is not supported all the way through the school/college,